ginkgobilobatree/ginkgobilobatree/README.md

           ... 🌱 two kids, play- and joyful as they are, provide me with play- and joyful ideas ...

-                      ... 💬 i often talk to my wife about what to achieve with 'programming' ... 🤔 but there are no results yet ...

                   ... 😄 having fun learning css, html, js ... looking forward to learning more! ...